tochman/the_blue_print/chapters/03-state-and-props.md

   );
 }
 ```
 :::

 In this structure, the `MusicLibrary` component manages the state that multiple child components need.
 The selected piece flows down to components that need to display or work with it, while actions like selecting a piece or completing a practice session flow back up through callback functions.

-### Component composition and prop drilling {.unnumbered .unlisted}
+## Component Composition and Prop Drilling

-As your component hierarchy grows deeper, you might encounter "prop drilling"-the need to pass props through multiple levels of components just to reach a deeply nested child.
+As your component hierarchy grows deeper, you might encounter "prop drilling"—the need to pass props through multiple levels of components just to reach a deeply nested child.
 While prop drilling isn't inherently bad for shallow hierarchies, it can become cumbersome when props need to travel through many intermediate components.

 ::: important
 **When prop drilling becomes problematic**

-Prop drilling is generally acceptable for 2-3 levels of component nesting.
+Prop drilling is generally acceptable for 2–3 levels of component nesting.
 Beyond that, consider alternative patterns like component composition, the Context API (covered in Chapter 8), or restructuring your component hierarchy to reduce nesting depth.
 :::

 Component composition can often reduce the need for prop drilling by allowing you to pass components themselves as props, rather than data that gets used deep within the component tree.

 ::: example
 ```jsx
 // Prop drilling approach - props pass through multiple levels function App() {